vshirvaikar/rrcf/experiments/csf/README.md

 * HIV application: `hiv.R`

 These scripts were run using R version 3.5.
-In addition to `grf` they rely on the additional packages: `"ggplot2", "randomForestSRC", "speff2trial", "texreg", "xtable"`.
+In addition to `rrcf` they rely on the additional packages: `"ggplot2", "randomForestSRC", "speff2trial", "texreg", "xtable"`.